MicrosoftDocs/data-tools/azure-data-studio/includes/download-azure-data-studio/install-linux.md

 #### [RHEL](#tab/redhat-install)

+> [!NOTE]
+>  Azure Data Studio installation failure is a known issue on RHEL 8.
+Manually install glibc-2.29 and add it to the Library Path and then re-install ADS to resolve the issue.

 #### Install using .rpm file

 1. Download Azure Data Studio for Red Hat Enterprise Linux by using the [.rpm](https://azuredatastudio-update.azurewebsites.net/latest/linux-rpm-x64/stable) file.